"A classic is something everyone wants to have read and nobody wants to read."

 - Probably more people know that Old Yeller got shot and that everyone who had a heart cried about it than saw the original Disney film (or read the book it was based on).

 - Everybody knows Charlie Chaplin and that he starred in slapstick movies.
 But for modern audiences: how many people have actually ever watched and enjoyed any of his films compared to his international fame?

-- Many exploitation films are better known for their outrageous titles and reputations than the amount of people that actually saw and left alone appreciated these pictures.
+- Many Exploitation Films are better known for their outrageous titles and reputations than the number of people that actually saw them.

 - Describe a decaying old car, or any desolate road in a desert, or a highway pursuit, as being 'like something out of Mad Max', and most people will instantly know what you mean though they have probably never seen any of the movies.

 - "Singing In The Rain" may be one of the most well-known song and dance routines in the world, but how many people have watched the entire movie (or many other Gene Kelly musicals for that matter?)